ratava/SunoForge/README.md

 ### Prerequisites

 - A Google AI Studio API key ([Get one here](https://aistudio.google.com/app/apikey))
+  - Sign in with a google account
+  - Click on Create API Key
+  - Give it a name
+  - Assign it to the default project or create a new one
+  - Make sure billing is enabled on the key/project (Free tier is fine)

 - A modern web browser
 - No installation required - runs entirely in your browser